What is a legal separation?

 I have a final legal separation decree.
 I have changed my mind.
 I want a divorce.
 What can I do?

-You can change a legal separation decree to a divorce order.
-Once six months have passed after entry of the legal separation decree, either spouse can file a motion to change it.
-The court must grant the request.
-You must complete the Motion to Convert Legal Separation to Divorce and the Order Converting Legal Separation to Divorce then mail both documents to our Court with a $30.00 Ex Parte fee to present the documents to the Judge for review and signing.
+If both spouses are in agreement to convert the legal separation to divorce then one party can complete the Motion to Convert Legal Separation to Divorce and both parties will need to sign the Order Converting Legal Separation to Divorce then mail both documents to our Court with a $30.00 Ex Parte fee to present the documents to the Judge for review and signing.
 The rest of your legal separation orders, such as any parenting plan and child support order, will stay in effect.